flipstone/orville/docs/README.md

   O.unboundedTextField "name"

 {- |
   Marshaller above is associated with the @pet@ table.
-The marshaller's fields will define the columns of the table.
+The marshallers fields will define the column of the table.
 -}
 petTable :: O.TableDefinition (O.HasKey PetId) Pet Pet
 petTable =